Maintaining a Residential Planted Aquarium

 Health check & Plant trimming

-You should check whether there are damaged or yellow leaves, and holes in leaves.
+You should check whether there are damaged or yellow leaves and holes in the leaves.
 Then you can make adjustments in time.
 On the other hand, when it comes to planting trimming, curved scissors will give you a hand.
 You should trim the decaying or dead leaves or plants.
 Also, plants that grow too high should be pruned.
 Furthermore, you should control plants on the water’s surface.
 Otherwise, too many plants on the surface would cause low light penetration.

 Filtration system maintenance

 It is best to check the flow rate of your aquarium filter.
 If it has a slow flow rate, you can rinse or replace the filter media.
 Commonly, you should clean your filter once a month.
-And choose the right filter media for your aquarium via Which Fish Tank Filter Media Should You Get.
+Choose the right filter media for your aquarium via Which Fish Tank Filter Media Should You Get.

 Reminder

 There are low-light, medium-light, or high-light plants.
 However, low light does not mean that plants do not need light.
-Exactly, low-light plants are those that require the minimum light to survive in aquariums, like java moss, java fern, and amazon sword.
+Exactly, low-light plants are those that require the minimum light to survive in aquariums, like java moss, java fern, and Amazon sword.
 That’s it.
 For more other ideas about residential aquarium maintenance, welcome to share them with us in the comment.
 We’re happy to receive your sharing.
 Finally, thanks for your reading.

-Leave a Comment
+Leave a comment